 August 17th - September 4th

 How does a student make an appointment?

 Call the bookstore directly.
 Do not email, as the bookstore employees may not see the email immediately and give that spot to a student who calls.
-Once the bookstore confirms the appointment, the student will need to email the bookstore their schedule.
-The bookstore will use that to pull their books ahead of time, so that when the student comes in, its only a financial transaction.
 Students will not be permitted to purchase food or drinks (they are not stocked) but they will be able to purchase apparel and supplies.
 The bookstore is already receiving calls for appointments.

 Students may also purchase online.

 The Up Center is offering telehealth services, including peer recovery counseling.
 Visit www.theupcenter.org.

 Unemployment & Small Business

 For unemployment benefits, individuals can apply online at: www.vec.virginia.gov.
 The Governor has waived wait times and called for expedited processing of claims.

 Paycheck Protection Program that helps small businesses keep their workforce employed during